There's a lot of info here, so please read it all to make sure you know what's what!

 There are more rules and FAQs that apply to our event and brand in general.
 Click here to read them all.

-Once again, all specifics for group lesson sign-ups, recommended bikes, packing list, food options, event schedule and other details will be shared via our blog and emails direct to ticket-holders and updated on the event page, so make sure you are signed up for emails and staying tuned via Facebook & Instagram.
+Once again, all specifics group lesson sign-ups, guided rides, special activities, packing list, food options, event schedule and other details will be shared via our blog and emails direct to ticket-holders and updated on this event page, so make sure you are signed up for emails and following on Facebook & Instagram.